 Course Work.
 If the student's proposal is accepted, the student must take ENGL 345 - Advanced Academic Writing as a part of the project.
 Exemption from this requirement is possible at the discretion of the course instructor.

 Public Presentation.
-After the final draft is approved, the student will be required to give a public presentation on his or her project.
+After the final draft is approved, the student will be required to give a public presentation on his or her project at the Undergraduate Research, Scholarship, and Creative Investigation Exposition.

 Other Information